Participation Agreement

 Repeated failure to conduct the duties of a teacher may result in a change of roles, repayment of the teaching discount, and/or suspension.

-Assistant Specific Responsibilities:
+Assistant Responsibilities:

 Assistants play a critical role in the functioning of Capital Christian Homeschool.
-They arrive on time and ready to assist in helping classes run smoothly.
+They arrive on time and are ready to assist in helping classes run smoothly.
 They actively engage during class.

 Assistants in classes are required to: